TotallyInformation/node-red-contrib-uibuilder/README.md

   If you remove the node from your flows, Node-RED will offer to delete the folder as well.
 If you change the `url`, Node-RED will try to rename the folder.

-- If the local `dist` folder contains an `index.html` file, the `dist` folder will be served, otherwise the `src` folder will be served.
-This allows you to run a build step (e.g. webpack/babel).
-The WIKI has instructions on how to do a build step.
+- You can serve your front-end files from one of two locations within your `<uibRoot>/<url>/` instance folder.
+Either the `src` or `dist` folders.
+Mostly you will stick with the default `src` folder and write your code there.
+However, if you need a "build" step for any reason, you will probably want to switch to the `dist` folder which should be the target of your build process.

 - Any resource (html, css, js, image, etc) placed within the `dist`/`src` sub-folder is available to the browser client.
-The default URL would be `http://localhost:1880/uibuilder` (where the path is set as per the point above).
+The default URL would be `http://localhost:1880/<url>` (where the path is set as per the point above).
 That URL will load `index.html`.
 Resource URL's take the `httpNodeRoot` Node-RED setting into account.

 - An additional "common" folder is created in the uibuilder root folder (e.g. `~/.node-red/uibuilder/common`)